 - Notes: Data adapted from Nikon.
 File sizes and buffer capacities are approximate.
 File size varies with image content.
 JPEG mode set for size priority.
 Use of optimal quality JPEG compression, HI ISO settings, long exposure noise reduction and auto distortion control will decrease buffer.

-When shooting RAW (.NEF), you can take between 6 to 9 shots until the buffer is full.
-In terms of time, this could be one second or less.
+When shooting RAW (.NEF), you can take between 6 to 9 shots (depending on RAW mode) until the buffer is full.
+In terms of time, this could be just one second!
 Your shooting will then slow down depending on the write speed of the SD card.
-The fastest card avaialble, Sandisk Extreme Pro 95MB/s will be able to continue at about 3 fps, whereas a slower card capably of 35MB/s could only shoot at about 1 fps beyond than point.
+The fastest card avaialble, Sandisk Extreme Pro 95MB/s will be able to continue at up to 3 fps, whereas a slower card capably of 35MB/s could only shoot at about 1 fps beyond than point.

 The size of the SD card is entirely up to you.
 Some photographers prefer shooting on smaller cards to keep projects separate and to mitigate the amount of data loss if a card is damaged or lost.
 Because the D7100 has two slots, you can back up your images automatically.
 If you set the D7100 to automatically write to both card slots, use a high speed card in both slots because the slowest card will be the limiting factor.
 Many select 32GB or 64GB capacity cards for the D7100.
 When shooting lossless compressed 14-bit RAW (.NEF), the D7100 can hold about 1,000 images on a 32GB card.
 A 64GB could hold twice as many.

 You will see Nikon recommend SD cards for D7100 by SanDisk and Lexar.
 Nikon has tested and approved these cards for use in the D7100.
 These brands are also known for consistent quality and warranty and are available around the world.
 Other cards may work, but may not provide optimal speed or compatibility with the D7100.
 Of the available cards, the top choices are: